 Data Security and Compliance

-With increasing data breaches, protecting customer and payment data is more critical than ever.
+With rising data breaches, protecting customer and payment data is crucial.
 Key security practices include:

 - Encryption: Encrypt sensitive data such as passwords, payment details, and personal information using secure algorithms like AES.

-- Access Control: Implement role-based access control (RBAC) to limit who can view or modify sensitive data.
+- Access Control: Implement role-based access control (RBAC) to restrict who can view or modify sensitive data.

-- Compliance: Ensure your database follows industry regulations, such as GDPR (for handling European customer data) and PCI DSS (for secure payment processing).
+- Compliance: Ensure your database complies with industry regulations, such as GDPR (for European customer data) and PCI DSS (for secure payment processing).

 Optimize for Fast Queries

-Slow-loading pages can hurt sales, so database queries should be optimized for speed.
-Best practices include:
+Slow-loading pages hurt sales, so optimize database queries for speed by:

 - Using indexed searches to retrieve data quickly.